Brigit logo

 Frequently Asked Questions

-How long does Brigit take to show results?
+How does Brigit compare to similar companies?

 Quick Facts